adam-weber/DellWarranty/README.md

 FAQ
 ----
-**Q. Error - 'Access-Control-Allow-Origin' header is present on the requested resource...**
+**Q. Error - No 'Access-Control-Allow-Origin' header is present on the requested resource...**

 **A.** If the application is running on a web server, it must be sending the Access-Control-Allow-Origin headers - *CORS*.
 If this is being run **locally**, consider installing the [CORS Chrome extension](http://goo.gl/oQNhwh) for an easy fix.
 This may open security holes[^1].